 I scored over 70% in all topics except for two: Fixed Income and Quantitative Methods.
 I landed in the 51% to 70% range for both.
 That wasn’t surprising given a) those were my weaker subjects while studying and b) I ran out of time in the PM portion and was forced to guess on a few questions that I had intended to go back to.

-Why didn't I purchase any third party prep materials?
+Why I DIDN’T purchase any third party cfa prep materials?

 Well that’s kind of a lie - I bought the Schweser QuickSheet two weeks before the exam.
 But that’s it.
 Nothing else.
 The CFAI says you’re responsible for and could be tested on any of the information in the Candidate Body of Knowledge (CBOK), and since the CFAI puts on the exam, I figured I was best off studying the materials they provide.
 I’m also the type of person that can’t confidently take an exam unless I know I've covered all of the testable info (call me paranoid).
 Reviews of some prep providers made me wonder whether they adequately emphasize certain concepts, and I wasn’t willing to take any chances.